simvue-io/docs/docs/python-client/getting-started.md

 # Getting started

 The Simvue Python client allows users to be easily able to capture information such as metadata, metrics and files from the execution of existing Python codes.
-It can also be used to create a sidecar in order to capture information from an application written in another language.
+It can also be used to create an application to run in parallel to a simulation code written in another language, collecting metrics from log files.

 ## Installation